pingcap/docs-cn/troubleshoot-write-conflicts.md

      ![kv-retry-duration](/media/troubleshooting-write-conflict-kv-retry-duration.png)

-You can also use `[kv:9007]Write conflict` as the key word to search in the TiDB log.
-The key word also indicates the write conflict exists in the cluster.
+You can also use `[kv:9007]Write conflict` as the keywords to search in the TiDB log.
+The keywords also indicate the write conflict exists in the cluster.

 ## Resolve write conflicts